 Associate Professor Julio Bermudez directs the Cultural Studies and Sacred Space graduate concentration program.
 He holds a Master of Architecture and a Ph.D. in Education degrees from the University of Minnesota.
-He has been teaching architectural design, communication, and theory for over 20 years.
+He has been teaching architectural design, communication, and theory for nearly 30 years.

 Dr. Bermudez’s teaching and research are focused in architectural phenomenology, the development of voluntary architectural simplicity (VAS), and the relationship between architecture, culture and spirituality.
 He has lectured, led symposia, and published articles in these areas nationally and internationally.
-Current projects include a fMRI study of architecturally induced contemplative states, the analysis of results from a large survey on profound phenomenologies of place, and work on a book manuscript on the architectural extraordinary.
+Current projects include a fMRI study of architecturally induced contemplative states and work on a book manuscript on the architectural extraordinary.
 He has published two books: "Transcending Architecture.
 Contemporary Views on Sacred Space” (CUA Press, February 2015) and "Architecture, Culture and Spirituality" (Ashgate, UK, November 2015, co-edited with Thomas Barrie and Phillip Tabb).

 Bermudez has received several national and international recognitions including the 1998 AIA Education Honors Award, the 2004-05 ACSA Creative Achievement Award, the 2005 Arturo Montagu Creative Career Prize bestowed by SiGraDi (Latin American organization), the 2006 ACADIA Award for Teaching Excellence, and the 2010 Sasada Award for his sustained and significant international record of scholarship and service (conferred by CAADRIA, Asia).
-In 2007, Dr. Bermudez co-founded the Architecture, Culture and Spirituality Forum, and continues to co-direct it until now.
+In 2007, Dr. Bermudez co-founded the Architecture, Culture and Spirituality Forum, a 400+ members (from 48 countries) organization, that he continues to co-direct until now.